BA in Education, Home Economics and Business Studies (MI022)

 School Placement 3 - Year 4, Semester 8: School Placement 3 will run over 14 weeks.
 In School Placement 3 the student teachers will plan, prepare and implement schemes of work and lesson plans in their subject areas at Junior and Senior Cycle level.
 There will be a strong emphasis on reflective practice throughout these modules.

+This programme is accredited by the Teaching Council and has been developed in response to the growing need for excellence in teaching at post-primary level.
 The programme prepares graduates for their roles in all areas of professional life in education.
 While teaching is the main focus, the following list demonstrates just some of the alternative careers our graduates may wish to pursue:

 - Educational Management